moby/moby/experimental/plugins_graphdriver.md

 ```

 Respond with the absolute path to the mounted layered filesystem.
-Respond with a string error if an error occurred.
+Respond with a non-empty string error if an error occurred.

 ### /GraphDriver.Put